aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 ## Public FAQ

-Q: who is responsible/in charge of creating and updating the roadmdap?
+Q: Who is responsible/in charge of creating and updating the roadmap?
-A: CDK Product Manager is responsible for hal-year updates, any contributer is reponsible to update the iteration plan.
+A: CDK Product Manager is responsible for half-year updates, any contributor is responsible to update the iteration plan.

-Q: how frequent the plans will be updated?
+Q: how frequently will the plans be updated?
 A: Iteration plans are reviewed and updated monthly (calendar), half year issue is updated in advance

 Q: how can I influence the roadmap plans?
 A: provide your votes and comments in the issue

-Q: I've open a bug, will it be reflected in one of the roadmaps?
+Q: I've opened a bug, will it be reflected in one of the roadmaps?
 A: No, roadmap is reserved for innovation and tech debt increments only.

 ### What are we launching today?